-All the sessions were delivered in 2023.
+All the sessions were delivered in 2024.
 The sessions addressed current issues that are related to specific novel subjects and help to anticipate future changes.
-In addition, on 28 February 2023, members of the Board visited the Mobile World Congress 2023 in Barcelona, during which they were given a presentation on the major technological trends of the year and principal innovations by the main technology companies; also, on 28 September 2023, the Board received training on anti-money laundering and combating the financing of terrorism (AML/CFT).
+In addition, On 22 February 2024, a training session was held on the criminal liability of legal entities and the criminal compliance model of Banco Sabadell; on 27 February 2024, members of the Board visited the Mobile World Congress 2024 in Barcelona, during which they were given a presentation on the major technological trends of the year and principal innovations by the main technology companies; also, on 19 September 2024, the Board received training on anti-money laundering and combating the financing of terrorism (AML/CFT) to update case studies and legislative developments.

-At a meeting on 31 January 2024, after considering various aspects of the training provided (diversity and relevance of the topics, quality of the speakers, level of depth and application to the Bank, among others), the Appointments and Corporate Governance Committee rated the 2023 Director Training Programme as satisfactory and concluded that the standard of delivery was excellent.
+At a meeting on 29 January 2025, after considering various aspects of the training provided (diversity and relevance of the topics, quality of the speakers, level of depth and application to the Bank, among others), the Appointments and Corporate Governance Committee rated the 2024 Director Training Programme as satisfactory and concluded that the standard of delivery was excellent.